Print editions of Shakespeare plays

-The Folger editions appear to have a reputation for being very readable (I haven’t yet read a Folger), and have the text of the play on one page, and the notes on the opposite page.
+The Folger editions and, more recently, the Arden Performance editions appear to have a reputation for being very readable (I haven’t yet read an edition of either), and have the text of the play on one page, and the notes on the opposite page.

 As an accompaniment to the individual plays, I would also highly recommend ‘The Shakespeare Handbook‘ series, published by Palgrave Macmillan.
 They’re very much focussed on visualising the play on the stage, scene by scene, and examining the different interpretive possibilities on stage.
 (In a similar vein, I would also highly recommend Secrets of Acting Shakespeare by Patrick Tucker, which I review at the bottom of this page).